November 17, 2024

 Tables illustrating the growth of research support for Floortime therapy over the years could reinforce its longstanding recognition in therapeutic environments:

-For a further understanding of how DIR Floortime therapy is designed for different ages, check the article on which ages is dir floortime for? and explore potential long-term impacts in potential long-term benefits of dir floortime.
+For a further understanding of how DIR Floortime therapy is designed for different ages, check the article on which ages is DIR floortime for? and explore potential long-term impacts in potential long-term benefits of DIR floortime.
 As research progresses, additional studies are needed to fill the gaps regarding specific long-term outcomes and effectiveness metrics.

 The Developmental, Individual-Difference, Relationship-Based (DIR) model forms the foundation of DIR Floortime therapy.
 This approach emphasizes understanding and supporting the unique developmental profiles of individuals with Autism Spectrum Disorder (ASD).
 The three core principles of DIR Floortime are the developmental approach, individual differences, and building relationships.